Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 - Hugggingface dataset: https://huggingface.co/datasets/swda?row=3

 **Understand the switchboard dataset**:
-The Switchboard dataset is conisdered a Dialog Audio Dataset.
+The Switchboard dataset is conisdered a spoken Dialog audio Dataset.
 The speech data is segmented in utterance units, and text trancriptions provided for each utterance.
 `damsl_act_tag`: class label (16, 6) for bh and b which stand for bachchannel examples.
 `act_tag`: (list of str) The Dialog Act Tags (separated by ||| in the file).
 Check Dialog act annotations for more details.